 Classical Trumpet Performance, Teaching

 Buzzing on just the mouthpiece is an excellent way to isolate what is creating our sound on the trumpet.
 It allows us to take a look “under the hood” into what is going into the trumpet at the most basic level, and to fix it.
-I recommend doing a little buzzing at the beginning of every warm up, and also to use it through the day as a diagnostic tool when something might not be working.
+Although I don't personally buzz daily, doing a little buzzing at the beginning of warm up can be good for many players, and I use it as a diagnostic tool when something might not be working.

 When buzzing, above all else, you should be listening for a steady pitch.
 Because of the nature of the trumpet, if we buzz a note into the trumpet that is slightly too high or too low, the trumpet will correct us, and pull us either up or down into the correct slot.
 When we are only playing the mouthpiece, we don’t get this aid- it’s like taking the training wheels off the bicycle.
 Once we have practiced so that we are always buzzing the exact correct pitch, you put that back into the trumpet, and presto, the notes respond quickly and effortlessly.

 One should also be trying to get a good tone on the mouthpiece.
 Because of what it is, we shouldn’t be necessarily be looking for all the same qualities as we’re looking for in a trumpet sound.
 The mouthpiece buzz needs to be more focused, and thicker in the center.
 Try to think of getting a “tight, buzzy” sound.
+There will always be a little air rushing sound in there, but try to have more tone than air.
 Don’t let it get spread, and in general, I don’t recommend buzzing above a Forte level.

 Exercises.
 Work on these 3 things with your buzzing: